sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 * **Sub-Task**
     * are the smallest units of work that can be done.
     * does not produce any value on its own.
-    * *example: Create a Thingies table in the database.*
+    * *example: Create a xxxxxx table in the database.*

-This kind of structure **is nearly impossible to create in GitLab**.
-Thus, we will not even try.
-We will use The Spec for drafting the big picture and GitLab for handling the smaller-than-epic items.
+During this course, we will be creating items of type: Epics, Issues (of any type) and Sub-Tasks in GitLab.
+The Initiatives are the Major Features in the Vision and Scope document.
+The Epic descriptions in GitLab should make it clear what the Epic is about, and thus, what Major Feature it is a part of.
+However, we will not create any entities in GitLab that would represent each Initiative.
+We will only create Epics, Issues and Sub-Tasks.

 ## Epics, GitLab and Me

 In GitLab, the Epic's can be created when working with a group.
-These Epic's can then be used in the projects that are in the group.
+These Epic's can then be used in the Projects that are in the group.
+Thus, even though you might only need a single code repository, you will still **need to create a group in GitLab**.

 ![GitLab Groups](../images/removeme-gitlab-group.png)